 If you’d like, you can fold in chocolate chips or nuts!
 Then, scoop the batter into your prepared muffin tin.

 Bake your muffins for 25-30 minutes.
 You’ll know they are done when tops are golden brown and a toothpick inserted comes out clean.

 Totally.
 If all you have is peanut butter on hand, do it.
 It’ll work just fine.
 You’ll have a slightly different flavor but the recipe will work!
 You can also use cashew or sun butter.

 When it comes to the TYPE of nut butter I recommend 100% almonds/peanut/etc. The drippy consistency of those nut butters will work better than the ones with hydrogenated oil or palm oil.
 You can lean more about the different types of nut butters in my blog post on palm oil in peanut butter.

-If you love this recipe I’d so appreciate you leaving a star rating on the recipe card and a comment!
+If you love this recipe, be sure to leave a star rating on the recipe card and leave a comment below!

 - 1 cup pumpkin